GENERAL

 The universities delivering MBBS in Georgia understand that the language of instruction in Georgia is a core differentiator for attracting foreign students.
 Yet, they equally support international students with Georgian language classes to bridge practical gaps.

-MBBS in Georgia Language Support at Georgian Medical Universities
+Details of the Language Support at Georgian Medical Universities

-• Almost all the leading universities offering MBBS in Georgia (such as: Tbilisi State Medical University, David Tvildiani Medical University, New Vision University) include basic courses in the first or second year of study of the Georgian language.
+• Almost all the leading universities offering MBBS in Georgia such as: Tbilisi State Medical University, David Tvildiani Medical University, New Vision University include basic courses in the first or second year of study of the Georgian language.

 • The courses are adapted to the medical communication: how to meet, ask and describe the basic health conditions in Georgian.